 What to Avoid During a Home Purchase

-Don't give your FSBO (for sale by owner) seller a "good faith" deposit, delivered to his door.
-Until the completion of the deal, any good faith deposit actually belongs to you.
-Although some individual sellers may not understand this, your good faith money should go toward your closing expenses.
-We recommend that you put the deposit into a trust account, or get an attorney to hold it until the closing of the sale.
-The contract should specify to whom the deposit goes if the home purchase fails.
+Don't give cash directly to your seller (usually in cases of "for sale by owner") to be used as a "good faith" deposit.
+Your good faith deposit does not belong to the seller: it remains yours until closing.
+Any earnest money is to go toward your expenses upon closing; some individual sellers might not know this.
+It's advisable to put the deposit into a trust account, or get an attorney to hold it until the closing of the sale.
+The contract should document who gets the deposit if the home purchase falls through.